Accidental Death Rate

-Looking at accidental deaths, the number of deaths due to methamphetamine use rose again in 2018, and it remains the number-one drug involved in accidental drug fatalities in the county.
-But there has been a big increase in overdose deaths involving the drug fentanyl (92 deaths in 2018, up from 84 deaths in 2017 and 33 in 2016).
-The number of pedestrian deaths is also high, representing 34% of all accidental motor vehicle-related fatalities in 2018.
+Looking at accidental deaths, the number of deaths due to methamphetamine use rose again in 2019, and it remains the number-one drug involved in accidental drug fatalities in the county.
+But there has been continued significant increases in overdose deaths involving the drug fentanyl (151 deaths in 2019, up from 92 deaths in 2018 and 84 in 2017).
+The number of pedestrian deaths is also high, representing 33% of all accidental motor vehicle-related fatalities in 2019.
 Pedestrians being hit by motor vehicles is the second-most common cause of death for the county’s homeless population.

 How is it measured?

 Since the Department of the Medical Examiner investigates all accidental deaths in the county, we can measure the accidental death rate (the number of accidental deaths per 100,000 people in the county).

 In determining whether a death is accidental, or a suicide, homicide, natural, or of undetermined manner, staff members investigate and consider the history and circumstances of a death, along with the results of the postmortem examination (autopsy) and toxicology or other test results.
 Information about each death is then recorded in a database, and statistics including the manner and causes of deaths are tabulated annually.

 Tracking the accidental death rate in our county helps tell us how effective our current safety and intervention efforts are.
 It also helps us prioritize for the future.
 Recognizing trends in causes of accidental deaths allows us to direct resources toward preventing future injuries or loss of life.